-Living in Falmouth, I decided to enrol as a volunteer on the Walking Groups based in the St Austell area.
-The group meet every Wednesday somewhere in this vicinity to walk, have a cuppa, a biscuit and a good old natter!
-After only a few walks, I was really keen to work with the group and become part of it.
-In line with my practice/research on the MA, I created a project which I felt would build on the values of the Sensory Trust, encouraging the group to engage with their surroundings in different ways, using all of their senses and to document their experiences.
+In line with her practice/research on the MA Illustration Authorial Practice, Ellie created and initaited a project which she felt would build on the values of the Sensory Trust, encouraging the group to engage with their surroundings in different ways, using all of their senses and to document their experiences.

-I passed around a disposable camera and asked the group to take photographs of their walks, with a particular theme or constraint in mind.
+Ellie passed around a disposable camera and asked the group to take photographs of their walks, with a particular theme or constraint in mind.
 The themes provide a focus, another form of cognitive stimulation and a shared topic of conversation: the group become the illustrators of their own narrative.
 They span a variety of ideas, such as senses, personal experiences and times of year.
-I have created 16 books so far, and their titles include: Texture at Treverbyn, Sound at Gossmoor and Green at Luxylyan.
-Some have little books inside of them, which expand further on the theme: for example, in Shadows at Wheal Martyn I depict the movement of the sun and in The First Signs of Spring at Lostwithiel I present a collection of their drawings.
+There are 17 books so far, and their titles include: Texture at Treverbyn, Sound at Gossmoor and Green at Luxylyan.
+Some have little books inside of them, which expand further on the theme: for example, in Shadows at Wheal Martyn the movement of the sun is captured and in The First Signs of Spring at Lostwithiel a collection of drawings are presented.

 This project is a fantastic example of mind and landscape coming together: it is a psycho-geographical project which allows the people to document their experiences in the landscape, whilst nurturing and sharing their inner landscapes.
 It also creates visual prompts which can allow them to revisit their shared memories, and is extremely important in providing the people with self-evidence that living with dementia can still mean that they can form new connections, both with people and landscape.

-In September 2015 I launched Penryn Memory Cafe, for those living with dementia in the local community.
-We meet twice a month and share in an afternoon of refreshments, activities and songs.
+In September 2015 Ellie launched Penryn Memory Cafe, for those living with dementia in the local community.
+The group meet twice a month and share in an afternoon of refreshments, activities and songs.

-As part of my MA in Illustration I have been exploring how different objects in the space play a role in enhancing the experiences for the attendees: from the raffle prizes, to the tablecloths, the objects create familiarity and enable them to stay grounded in the environment.
+Ellie has explored how different objects in the space play a role in enhancing the experiences for the attendees: from the raffle prizes, to the tablecloths, the objects create familiarity and enable them to stay grounded in the environment.
+This resulted in a publication - memory cafe - which encapsulates Ellie's research, accompanied with images taken by Hannah Wright.

-I have produced a publication - Memory Cafe - of my research, alongside images taken by Hannah Louise Wright.
-If you like to read more about this topic, please get in touch via my contact page.
+If you like to read more about this topic, please get in touch via Ellie's contact page.

 in collaboration with Violeta Noy

-We understand making memories as a personal, organic process and, as such, a fallible one.
-We deal with those glitches in the system, the things that are not quite, not quite right.
+Ellie and Violeta understand making memories as a personal, organic process and, as such, a fallible one.
+They deal with those glitches in the system, the things that are not quite, not quite right.
 We all fabricate memory, fill in gaps, even if we are unaware we are doing it.